biblereadingscheduler/biblereadingscheduler.github.io/README.md

 - No data is sent to any server
 - Calendar events include daily reminders at 6:00 AM
 - Each reading is scheduled as a 30-minute event (6:00-6:30 AM)
+- Includes complete verse count data for all 31,102 verses in the Bible
+- Uses an intelligent distribution algorithm that:
+  - Balances daily reading by verse count rather than chapter count
+  - Ensures readings span the entire selected date range
+  - Maintains chapter integrity (never splits chapters)

 ## Bible Book Categories